benhallouk/HCLC-Portal/README.md

     git pull --ff upstream master
     ```

-### Git Flow
+### GitFlow
-As organisation we have strong preference for Agile methodologies, in particular Scrum, we choose Gitflow to improve our work team.Every contributor must use Git flow
+As organisation we have strong preference for Agile methodologies.
+We believe that is very well suited to collaboration and scaling the development team.

+#### Collaboration
+Feature branches make life easier for developers to collaborate on the same feature, because each feature branch is a sandbox where the only changes are the changes necessary to get the new feature working.
+That makes it very easy to see and follow what each collaborator is doing.

 ![alt tag](https://raw.githubusercontent.com/benhallouk/demo-2/master/src/workflow.png)